spati-java/nodejs-elasticsearch-example/README.md

      docker run --link YOUR_ELASTICSEARCH_CONTAINER_NAME_OR_ID:elasticsearch -p 5601:5601 {docker-repo}:{version}

+### Set up Serverless framework

-### Make sure you have *node* and *npm* installed.
+- Make sure you have *node* and *npm* installed.

- Then you will need to install the following things to get this project up and running
+- Then you will need to install the following things to get this project up and running

     git clone https://github.com/spati-java/nodejs-elasticsearch-example.git